The-Z-Labs/bof-launcher/examples/implant/README.md

 It is composed of:

-- [z-beac0n core BOF](../../bofs/src/z-beac0n-core.zig) (so called `BOF0`, i.e. initally executed BOF), it will take control over the implant and will manage its whole life-cycle (processing operator's commands, downloading additional BOFs, executing BOFs, uploading BOF's output to the operator, etc.);
+- [z-beac0n core BOF](../../bofs/src/z-beac0n-core.zig) (so called `BOF0`, i.e. initally executed BOF), it will take control over the implant and will manage its whole life-cycle (processing operator's commands, fetching additional BOFs, executing BOFs, uploading BOF's output to the operator, etc.);
 - statically compiled [bof-launcher library](../../bof-launcher/src/bof_launcher_api.h);
+- so called API-style BOF providing C2 communication protocol implementation.
+Thanks to implementing it as a BOF switching communication protocol implementation is possible during run-time (i.e. an implant is capable of fetching a BOF that provides alternative C2 communication implementation and re-attach it to "speak" with C2 server via other protocol!).
 - arbitrary number of additional BOFs launched and managed by the z-beac0n core BOF.

 Execution flow: